FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Acc command
 ++++++++++++++++

-Click the "Acc" icon to enter the Acc command editing interface
+Click the "Acc" icon to enter the Acc command editing interface.

 The Acc command is to realize the function that the acceleration of the robot can be set separately.
 By adjusting the acceleration scaling factor of the motion command, the acceleration and deceleration time can be increased or decreased, and the takt time of the robot action can be adjusted.